If a vehicle is causing an obstruction or is parked dangerously you need to report this to the Police on 101 not the Council.

 - the vehicle location, make, model, colour and registration number

-- has the vehicle got valid road tax and MOT, please check these details on the DVLA public register.
+- has the vehicle got valid road tax and MOT, please check these details on GOV.UK - Check Vehicle Tax.

 Failure to comply with a removal notice allows the Council to impound and dispose of the vehicle.
 The power also applies to vehicles abandoned on private land subject to enquiries being made with the landowner.